phase2/grav-plugin-twig-namespaces/README.md

-# Twig namespaces Plugin
+# Twig Namespaces Plugin

-**This README.md file should be modified to describe the features, installation, configuration, and general usage of this plugin.**

-The **Twig namespaces** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
-Enable twig namespacing
+This plugin adds Twig Namespacing capabilities to [Grav CMS](http://github.com/getgrav/grav).
+This means that you can write things like `{% include "@atoms/button" %}` and Grav will know where to look.

 ## Installation